maveric-coder/tech-paper/README.md

 ### *#Pseudocode*

 In this example, the Observer pattern lets the text editor object notify other service objects about changes in its state.
-The list of subscribers is compiled dynamically: objects can start or stop listening to notifications at runtime, depending on the desired behavior of the app.
+The list of subscribers is compiled dynamically: objects can start or stop listening to notifications at runtime, depending on the desired behaviour of the app.

 <img src = "https://github.com/maveric-coder/tech-paper/blob/main/pics/example%20(3).png" />